 Staying 5 Nights in Bruges

-Bruges is not big and nearly everything we want to see is in a walkable distance.
-Other than that, we will catch the train or boats to venture out on day trips.
+Bruges is not big and nearly everything to see is in a walkable distance.
+Other than that, the group will catch the train or boats to venture out on day trips.

 Things to Do

 I can see them now, sipping coffee at a lovely little café in the Markt, journal in hand sketching, painting, journaling.
 Popping into the shops surrounding the square and browsing stalls at the market (only on a Wednesday).

 Canal Boat Tour

 Bruges has beautiful canals and what better way to see it than a canal cruise.
 A little touristy I know, but a great way to see this side of Bruges.

 Like all the places we visit there will be a walking tour to get them acquainted with their new destination.
 I have earmarked the Legends of Bruges Tour.
 I also find the guides for these tours are a good source of information for places to eat, out of the way areas to visit and local knowledge.